romuald/mypager/README.rst

 mypager is a tool meant to be used with the MySQL and PostgreSQL command line clients on unix platforms.

-It's goal is to ease the reading of resultsets, doing 2 things:
+Its goal is to ease the reading of resultsets, doing 2 things:

-- coloring data (numbers, dates and NULLs)
+- coloring data (numbers, dates, UUIDs and NULLs)
 - using the less command in case the output don't fit in the terminal

 Here is a sample output: